 About half a year later, on August 4, 2010, Judge Vaughn Walker laid waste to the flimsy arguments ProtectMarriage.com's lawyers came up with.
 In a devastatingly meticulous opinion, Walker laid out supporting evidence for 80 ?findings of fact?.
 According to judicial tradition, higher courts generally defer to the lower court (which witnessed the trial first-hand) on findings of fact, which made them that much more devastating for the anti-equality side.
 Among these findings of fact included:

-#70: A parent's gender is not a factor in a child's adjustment.
+#19: Marriage is a civil, not religious, matter. #46: Individuals do not generally choose their own sexual orientation.
+An individual does not, through conscious decision, therapeutic intervention or other method, change sexual orientation. #51: Marrying a person of the opposite sex is an unrealistic option for gays and lesbians. #70: A parent's gender is not a factor in a child's adjustment.
 An individual's sexual orientation does not determine whether an individual can be a good parent.
-Children raised by gay or lesbian parents are as likely as children raised by heterosexual parents to be healthy, successful, and well-adjusted.
+Children raised by gay or lesbian parents are as likely as children raised by heterosexual parents to be healthy, successful, and well-adjusted. #74: Gays and lesbians have a long history of being victims of discrimination.

 And his closing statement: